lucasbcgeo/whats-L/README.md

 **Override**: add `correção` or `force` to any command to overwrite an existing value.
 Or simply delete the WhatsApp message.

-### File Forwarder

-- **Auto Forward**: Automatically forwards media from whitelisted phone numbers to a target group.
-Configurable per-number label and frequency (e.g., every 30 or 90 days).
-- **Manual Forward**: Forward files from vault sources or WhatsApp contacts to any destination via `#encaminhar arquivo para: destino de: fonte`.
-If no destination is specified, files are sent to the current chat.

-### Header Watcher

-Monitors a Markdown file for changes.
-When `### Section` content changes, the updated text is sent to a configured WhatsApp group.
-Runs independently as a background service — no manual trigger needed.

 ---